-Each turnpoint passed correctly will give 2 points.
+Each turnpoint passed correctly will give points according to the competition map or as briefed.

-Each turn point passed second time but after passing any other TP in-between will give 1 additional 1 point.
+Each turnpoint passed second time, but only after passing any other TP in-between will add half of TP-s original value.

-Approximately 40 % of points will be available for bonus tasks (for example: hidden gates, snake navigation, rings, ovals, eclipses, timed navigation, landings and takeoffs etc.) as briefed.
-All those elements may be passed more than once with timing and direction selected by the pilot.
+Approximately 40 % of points will be available for bonus tasks (for example: hidden gates, snake navigation, rings, ovals, eclipses, timed navigation, landings and take-offs etc.) as briefed.
+All those elements may be passed more than once with timing and direction selected by the pilot and the best result will count towards result.